tri47/tri47.github.io/_posts/2020-03-05-scraping-a-instagram-profile.md

 This helped me get all the data to analyse patterns in user interactions, useful hashtags, etc.

 ## Endnotes
 I am yet to look at the API provided by Instagram for developers.
 I am guessing it will make things easier.
 It's a bit of a shame that we have to jump through all these hoops to get the data that should be readily available for users who created those in the first place.

-It shows how crucial the control of data is, as there are many insights and values you can derive from it.
+There are a lot of debates going on about the right to our data, and it undoubtedly will become a very crucial decision for us to make as a society.

 ![](/assets/images/vienna_meal.jpg)